Li Keqiang: Premiership (2013–2023)

-Li became the second-ranking member of the PSC after the 18th CCP National Congress held in the November 2012.
+Li was elected as the second-ranking member of the Politburo Standing Committee by the first plenary session of the 18th Central Committee on 15 November 2012, held immediately after the 18th CCP National Congress in the November 2012.
 As he was expected to become premier, this was a shift from previous convention on the PSC set in 1997 whereby the premier ranked third, after the chairman of the Standing Committee of the National People's Congress, who ranked second.
 At a panel meeting of the Congress, Li emphasized that China must pursue "four new modernizations", referring to industrialization, information technology application, urbanization, and agricultural modernization.
 In November 2012, shortly after the Party Congress, Li spoke at a seminar organized by the State Council, where he emphasized reform to achieve a moderately prosperous society by 2020.

 Li later met with HIV/AIDS activists 12 non-governmental organizations at the Ministry of Health.
 In December 2012, Li visited Jiangxi, his first inspection trip since becoming the second-ranking PSC member.
-On 15 March 2013, the first session of the 12th National People's Congress (NPC), Li was nominated by newly-elected President Xi Jinping to be the premier.
+On 15 March 2013, the first session of the 12th National People's Congress (NPC), Li was nominated by newly elected President Xi Jinping to be the premier.
 He was subsequently appointed as premier by the NPC, succeeding Wen Jiabao.
 Of the nearly 3,000 legislators assembled at the Congress, 2,940 voted for him, three against, and six abstained.
+On 16 March, the NPC appointed Zhang Gaoli, Liu Yandong, Wang Yang, and Ma Kai as vice premiers following their nominations by Li.
+He gave his first major speech 17 March at the conclusion of the NPC, calling for frugality in government, a fairer distribution of income and continued economic reform.
+Li focused his attention on China to move towards a consumption based economy instead of relying on export led growth.